stephenanayashilliard/Surfs_UP/README.md

 ### Recommendations
   - To make sure that the data for December temperatures is complete, it is recommended that if possible the weather data from the 183 missing sites be added for December.
   - Although the numbers were not included in this report.
-The addition of tourism numbers as well as surfing statistics could provide a clearer picture the risk of opening a business in this category.
+The addition of tourism numbers as well as surfing statistics could provide a clearer picture of the risk of opening a business in this category.
   - In addition to the above queries,  I have also provided below two additional queries based on precipitation for June and December for the years 2010 to 2017.